gnoblit/academic_website/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
 description: "I am currently a postdoctoral scholar at the [Schwartz Reisman Institute for Technology and Society at the University of Toronto](https://srinstitute.utoronto.ca/) and at the [Vector Institute for Artificial Intelligence](https://vectorinstitute.ai/).
-My work uses game-theoretic analytical and computational methods to understand the evolution of norms, culture, and political institutions in human societies with a focus on applications in multi-agent reinforcement learning.
+My work uses game-theoretic analytical and computational methods to understand the evolution of norms, culture, and political institutions in human societies with a focus on applications in multi-agent reinforcement learning. \n
+\n
 I recently graduated with a Ph.D. from the [Culture, Cognition, and Coevolution Lab](https://coevolution.fas.harvard.edu/) and [Department of Human Evolutionary Biology](https://heb.fas.harvard.edu/) at Harvard University.
 Though my interests are broad, they center on the evolution of institutions, human social-learning, and the fascinating relationship between culture and minds and applying cultural evolution towards questions in policy and multi-agent reinforcement learning."
 image_left: true
 images: